plone/documentation/develop/styleguide/python.rst

     # GOOD
     from __future__ import division
     from Acquisition import aq_inner
+    from datetime import datetime
+    from datetime import timedelta
     from plone.api import portal
     from plone.api.exc import MissingParameterError
     from Products.CMFCore.interfaces import ISiteRoot